 However, the middle class in the United States and other rich countries is shrinking, says Galbraith.

-“For countries very high in the world income scale, as you get richer you get more unequal.
-And that is because your economies shift toward being dominated by finance, by banks, by technology firms, and in some cases by oil and energy firms,” said Galbraith.
-“And when you have growth, these industries are already at the top so they get richer relatively and the inequality increases.”
+"For countries very high in the world income scale, as you get richer you get more unequal.
+And that is because your economies shift toward being dominated by finance, by banks, by technology firms, and in some cases by oil and energy firms," he said.
+"And when you have growth, these industries are already at the top so they get richer relatively and the inequality increases."

 According to Galbraith, the rise of the finance industry has had a direct affect on inequality globally.